 The first step towards achieving financial stability is to take a long, hard look at your budget and see if any positive changes can be made.
 This isn’t a pleasant activity for most people with money worries, but it’s an essential step to take.
 Without this, any other efforts to tackle your debt problems will only be a band-aid rather than a possible solution.

 Are there any areas in which you can cut back spending?
 Is it possible to earn a little extra income in some way?
 Which debts are causing you the most problems?
 What bills need paying most urgently?
 Addressing these questions will put your finances on a sounder footing even if they don’t directly solve your difficulties.
 With the basics in order, you can now move on to a more proactive solution.

-If your budget has little leeway for improvement, and your debts are still too large to be handled, then debt consolidation from Pico Financial of San Diego is a popular option that has a good chance of success.
+If your budget has little leeway for improvement, and your debts are still too large to be handled, then debt consolidation is a popular option that has a good chance of success.
 The basic idea is to combine all your existing debts into a single larger one, by taking out a loan to pay off all your other borrowings.
 If done correctly, by ensuring that the new loan is at a lower rate or repaid over a longer period, your monthly repayments will be reduced to a much more manageable level, even though your overall debt level will not be reduced.

 Enter a Debt Management Plan